a3-audio/a3-doc/source/user/user.md

 # A³ User Welcome
-Custom build setup will be preset and configured by A³ Audio.
-The A³ system is made for 3D audio live interaction.
-It is a combination of three devices:

 ## A³ System
 - As you can see there are the three main devices A³ Core, A³ Motion and A³ Mix.
 They are connected via network cable to an ethernet switch which deliveres power over ethernet (PoE)
 - Your DJ-Decks and your speakers are connected to A³ Core's audiohardware